zeyneptandogan/preprocessedpeoples/index.md

     <span>4) Does the gender composition of cast and crew influence the critical success of films, evaluated by IMDb ratings?</span><br>
     <span>5) Are there specific movie genres that demonstrate a minimal or no gender gap in terms of character representation?</span><br>

-We now have the dataset and our research questions to unveil the gender bias.
+We now have the datasets and our research questions ready to unveil the gender bias.
 So brace yourselves for the analysis🚀
 </div>
 ## Temporal Analysis 🎞️

-<h3>How does the number of movies released changed over time?</h3>
+<h3>How does the number of movies released changes over time?</h3>
 {% include interactive_chart.html %}

-<div style="text-align: justify"> We can observe that there are movies between 1900 to 2016 in our dataset.
+<div style="text-align: justify"> Before we start, we observed that there are movies between 1900 to 2016 in our dataset.
 However, between 2010 and 2015 there is less value in contrast to the increasing trend in time.
 Thus, we decided to use the data which we have found more reliable i.e. from 1900 to 2010.</div>

 <h3>How does the Number of Female and Male Characters change over time?</h3>
 <div style="text-align: justify"> We did the same temporal analysis based on the gender.
 The below graph shows the number of female and male characters in the movies for specific time intervals.
-It is observed that in all times the number of male characters outnumbers the number of female characters. </div>
+It is observed that for all times the number of male characters are higher then the number of female characters as expected considering the historical male dominancy in the film industry. </div>

 {% include gender_time.html %}

 ## Gender Impact on Actors' Career Opportunities, Collaborations and Success

-<h3>Oscar's Magic Touch, does it exist equally for all genders?</h3>
+<h3>Oscar's Magic Touch🏆✨, does it exist equally for all genders?</h3>

 <div style="text-align: justify;" >
 Did you ever find yourselves watching an Oscar Reward ceremony and wondering how the life of the actors winning the award would change afterwards?
 Did it ever occured to you that even this effect may differ based on their gender?
 Surprised?
 Well, continue reading.. <br>
 Apparently, actors don't just strut down the red carpet differently; they actually end up with a different count in their movie appearances afterwards.
 Let us examine how genders affect these rise up on their movie counts and success.
-In this analysis, we used the Oscar Rewards dataset merged with CMU Movie Corpus dataset.
+In this analysis, we used the Oscar Rewards dataset merged with the CMU Movie Corpus dataset.
 </div>

 | Gender      | Not Nominated | Nominated | Won |